DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 As Wensencia departs, if the players treated her cordially, she warns them to beware the creatures that lurk amidst the gloom of the nearby crags and woods.
 "This meadow is a place of ancient death," she says, "and such creatures are drawn to it like moths to a flame.
 Do not linger long, lest you draw their attention—and their appetites."
 (Wensencia is referring to the **ghouls** that dwell amidst the cliffs of the nearby mountains, described in further detail below.)

 If the players successfully dissuade or drive off Wensencia, the raven clucks gratefully and solemnly bows its head in a showing of respect.
-If the players linger an additional five minutes, the dire elk passes away, its eyes slowly drifting closed as the wound overtakes it.
+If the players linger an additional five minutes, the dire elk passes away, its remaining eye slowly drifting closed as the wound overtakes it.
 #### The Mass Grave
 When the players depart the stone slab for the grave site, read: